SeSe008/AutoSlowmode/README.md

 ## Using the bot on your own Server
 You can either
 - [Invite the bot](https://discord.com/oauth2/authorize?client_id=1226066517427486761&scope=bot&permissions=8) or
 - Create your own application on [Discord's developer portal](https://discord.com/developers/).
-Add your client id and token [here](https://github.com/SeSe008/AutoSlowmode/blob/main/.env).
+Add an .env file containing your bot's token as `TOKEN=<TOKEN>` in the root folder.
+Then run `npm run bot` to start the application.